Ranjitha-A-N-Gowda/Unit-Conversion/README.md

 5.Mile to Kilometre
 6.Sqft to Sqmtrs
 7.Sqft to Acres/Hectres
--->How to Use
+# How to Use
-*Run the script.
+1. Run the script.
-*Select the conversion type
+2. Select the conversion type
-*Enter the value you want to convert.
+3. Enter the value you want to convert.
-*Click on the "Convert" button =>The result will be displayed below.
+4. Click on the "Convert" button =>The result will be displayed below.
--->Requirements
+# Requirements
-*Python 3.0
+Python 3.0
-*Tkinter
+Tkinter